devjwsong/dialogue-sentence-bert-pytorch/README.md

 The training objective is also similar to SentBERT, which is based on the Siamese Network[[2]](#2) structure and optimized via the CosineSimilarity loss function[[3]](#3).

-The model is pre-trained on a large open-domain dialogue corpus called OpenSubtitles[[4]](#4) and evaluated various task-oriented dialogue tasks, which will be elaborated on below.
+The model is pre-trained on a large open-domain dialogue corpus called OpenSubtitles[[4]](#4) and evaluated various task-oriented dialogue tasks, which are elaborated in the posts I attached on below.

 <br/>